quentin-ld/zenpress/readme.txt

 8. Login page with ZenPress login protection after trying to brute force it.
 9. Website head without ZenPress.
 10. Website head with ZenPress.

-== Privacy Statement ==

-ZenPress is private by default and always will be.
-It does not store any data.
-It does not send data to any third party, nor does it include any third party resources.

-== Accessibility Statement ==

-ZenPress aims to be fully accessible to all of its users.

 == Frequently Asked Questions ==